wikitops/ansible_containerd/README.md

 #### Deployment

-To deploy Buildah on a Vagrant instance, just run this command :
+To deploy Containerd on a Vagrant instance, just run this command :

 ```bash
 $ vagrant up